ProductiveRage/Bridge.React/README.md

 # Bridge.React
 Bindings for [Bridge.NET](http://bridge.net/) for React - write React applications in C#!

-(If you want to see these bindings in use in a sample application, this repo includes a "ToDo list" example in the Bridge.React.Examples folder).

 As well as the basic library calls (such as React.Render and the DOM factory methods like div, span, etc..) there are two base classes to make creating custom components simple in C#; "Component" and "StatelessComponent".
 Below is a very simple example that illustrates all of this -

 	using System;